 When I was part of a couple, my ex-boyfriend and I sometimes had all the stove top burners going at once.

 Several egg-timers were used concurrently to prevent disaster during our alcohol-fueled cooking adventures.
 The trick was remembering which egg timer belonged to which burner.
 I told him I feared it was a technique only one step shy of being a professional alcoholic.

 If any of you women aren't familiar with Miguel Bosé, I invite you to view his video for International Women's Month, and challenge you to view it only once.
 Even if you don't understand a word of it in Spanish, you'll be in love.

 But back to cooking (sigh).
 Since coming to Mexico, the difference in the availability of recipe ingredients and the fact that I am, "duh" in Mexico, has motivated me to want to learn to cook more Mexican meals.

 The challenge, as I’ve stated in earlier posts, is that it’s not as easy as you’d think.
 A real Mexican food recipe with easily obtained Mexican ingredients most likely is in Spanish, otherwise it’s been adapted to American tastes and grocery stores.

 Translating is trickier than you’d imagine too.
 Measurements are in the metric system (and I've discovered bourbon mixes poorly with math).
-Sometimes an ingredient isn’t defined in a dictionary (the ingredient “secreto de cerdo” (pig's secret, fortunately, is not as horrible as it sounds).
+Sometimes an ingredient isn’t defined in a dictionary (the ingredient “secreto de cerdo” (the pig's secret, fortunately, is not as horrible as it sounds).